Our Sunday worship services are the highlight of our week, and we invite you to join us. Here is what you can expect.

 If you are a visitor or new to our church, check here for information regarding our Nursery. nursery handout for parents 10-16-15

-For those volunteering to serve our children in the nursery, you may find the current schedule here nursery schedule for February - May 2017
+For those volunteering to serve our children in the nursery, you may find the current schedule here nursery schedule for June-September 2017

 The apostle Paul declared that a central goal of his ministry was to ‘present everyone mature in Christ’ (Colossians 1:28).
 We want to take every opportunity to help our members and visitors mature in Christ.
 We do this primarily through the study of God’s word.
 By studying the bible we hope to know Christ, his redeeming grace, and how we can live for him in all of life.